-As we continue evolving our ESG reporting, in this year's report we have also embedded the UN Sustainability Development Goals (SDGs) and included information on the respective GRI and SDG indicators in the corresponding sections, where Dufry plays a role in progressing towards specific goals, thus enabling the reader to obtain a better and more transparent understanding of our report.
+For an easier comparison, we continue to embed in our ESG report the UN Sustainability Development Goals (SDGs) and include information on the respective GRI indicators and SDG goals in the corresponding sections, where Dufry plays a role in progressing towards specific goals, thus enabling the reader to obtain a better and more transparent understanding of our report.

-In early 2020, Dufry became a signatory member of the UN Global Compact.
-As part of this additional commitment, a progress report has also been prepared and is available, together with the GRI Index and the Sustainability Report Annex, included at the end of this publication.
+In early 2020, Dufry became a signatory member of the UN Global Compact and started to prepare a progress report, which is available, together with the GRI Index and the Sustainability Report Annex at the end of this publication.
 These documents supplement the information disclosed in Dufry's Annual Report (including the Corporate Governance and Remuneration Reports embedded in the Annual Report).
-All these reports are also available online as individual files in the sustainability section of our corporate website: www.dufry.com/en/sustainability-dufry
+All these reports are also available online as individual files in the sustainability section of our corporate website: www.dufry.com/en/sustainability.

-Dufry's materiality assessment
+Dufry's materiality assessment updated

-Dufry launched its sustainability reporting in 2016 with the publication of its first materiality assessment supported by Ernst & Young.
+Dufry launched its sustainability reporting in 2016 with the publication of its first materiality assessment in collaboration with an external specialized service provider.
 This resulted in the publication of our first Materiality Matrix, outlining the topics considered most relevant to both our stakeholders and our business.
 This first step towards establishing a solid sustainability reporting framework continued with the publication in 2017 of Dufry's first Environment, Social and Governance (ESG) Report, prepared in accordance with the Global Reporting Initiative (GRI) Standards.

 The initial Materiality Matrix was created through a scaled process, which began with the assessment of a number of internal and external sources such as our existing policies and regulations, publicly available materiality assessments of peers, the SASB requirements (Sustainability Accounting Standard Board) and the report of the Governance & Accountability Institute.
-As a next step, we gathered stakeholder feedback, mainly through various internal sources, but also through our role in trade conferences and associations, one-on-one discussions and the ongoing dialogue with stakeholders.
+As a next step, we gathered stakeholder feedback, mainly through various internal sources, but also through our role in trade conferences and associations, one-on-one discussions and the ongoing dialogue with shareholders and other stakeholders and through regular customer surveys.

 Our vision of sustainability however is not a static one, and Dufry conducts periodic and comprehensive materiality assessments to identify our most relevant reporting topics from an ESG perspective.
-During the reporting year 2020, we re-assessed the accuracy of our matrix with formal and informal feedback from both internal and external sources, including financial and ESG analysts, business partners and industry associations.
-As a result of the assessment and compared to 2019, when we added Data Protection and Cyber Security as an additional topic, no changes were introduced to our materiality matrix in 2020.
-As previously mentioned however, we voluntarily agreed to report on additional indicators, even though not considered material to our business, to provide a wider understanding of Dufry's ESG impact.
+As compared to the initial scope of the materiality matrix, in 2019 we had added Data Protection and Cyber Security as an additional topic, while we did not add any to our materiality matrix in 2020.
+During the reporting year 2021, we re-assessed the scope of our matrix with formal and informal feedback from both internal and external sources, including financial and ESG analysts, business partners and industry associations.
+As a result of the assessment, we added "Carbon Footprint" to the materiality matrix, building on the voluntary reporting on the scope 1, 283 emissions, which we had started to disclose in 2020.